Franz Dominic Grassi

-Franz Dominic Grassi (* 11 May 1801 in Leipzig; † 14 November 1880 Leipzig) was a merchant in Leipzig with Italian ancestry family.
-Through his extensive heritage to the city, it was possible to construct numerous monuments and buildings.
+Franz Dominic Grassi (* 11 May 1801 in Leipzig; † 14 November 1880 Leipzig) was a merchant in Leipzig who was of Italian descent.
+As a result of his extensive heritage given to the city, numerous monuments and buildings were constructed.

 Life

-He was born as son of Franz Josef Grassi (merchant and financier) and his spouse Rossi.
-The family originate from central Italy and immigrated to Leipzig.
+He was born as son of Franz Josef Grassi (merchant and financier) and his wife Rossi née?The family originate from Lucca in central Italy and immigrated to Leipzig.
 After his commercial training and numerous trips abroad, he founded his own trading firm for Russian products, indigo dye and tropical fruits in Leipzig.
-After the death of his father in 1847, he operated mostly in speculation and exchange business and after the death of his mother in 1854, he retired completely from active commercial life.
+After the death of his father in 1847, he operated mostly in the speculation and exchange business.
+After the death of his mother in 1854, he retired completely from active commercial life.

-Grassi remained a bachelor all his life and was regarded as an original of Leipzig.
+Grassi remained a unmarried all his life.
 He was a theater and horse lover, and therefore one of the founders of the Leipzig racing club.
 He also supported Leipzig citizens, who were in emergency situations.
-In Leipzig Grassi also popularly called "The Wood Sucker" because of the habit of chewing on a toothpick.
+Grassi wad also popularly called "The Wood Sucker" because of his habit of chewing on a toothpick.

-Grassi is buried at the Alter Johannisfriedhof ("Old St. John's Cemetery").

 Legacy

 Although Grassi largely considered in his testament even distant relatives, godchildren and servants, he left the city a fortune of 2.327 million Gold Mark (approx. 23 million euro).
 From this property numerous construction projects, parks and monuments have been supported, some of which were destroyed during World War II (New Gewandhaus and the museums on Augustusplatz.
 Of the remaining buildings is the Grassi Museum at Johannisplatz, the "Old Grassi Museum" (now Leipzig city library) and the Mendebrunnen mention.
-Furthermore parts of the money was used for the erection of the Völkerschlachtdenkmal, and the monuments for Johann Sebastian Bach and Johann Wolfgang von Goethe.
+Furthermore parts of the money was used for the erection of the Völkerschlachtdenkmal, and the statues of Johann Sebastian Bach and Johann Wolfgang von Goethe.

+Posthumous Honors

+Since 1883, street C of the southwestern development plan in the then newly created Musikviertel quarter in Leipzig has borne the name Grassistrasse, in honour of Franz Dominic Grassi.

-Since 2002 the Italian Chamber of Commerce in Germany and the TU Chemnitz endow the "Franz Dominic Grassi Prize" for services to promote the German-Italian trade and economic relations.
+Since 2002 the Italian Chamber of Commerce in Germany and the TU Chemnitz endow the "Franz Dominic Grassi Prize" for services to promote the German-Italian trade and economic.